ethanblake4/dart_eval/README.md

 ### Bridge interop

-Bridge interop enables the most functionality: Not only can Eval access the fields of an object, but it can also be extended, allowing you to create subclasses within Eval and use them outside of Eval.
+Bridge interop enables the most functionality: Not only can dart_eval access the fields of an object, but it can also be extended, allowing you to create subclasses within Eval and use them outside of dart_eval.
 For example, this can be used to create custom Flutter widgets that can be dynamically updated at runtime.
 Bridge interop is also in some ways simpler than creating a wrapper, but it comes at a performance cost, so should be avoided in performance-sensitive situations.
 To use bridge interop, extend the original